 Expert collaboration.
 California participates in national-level meetings dealing with vaccine safety, including Advisory Committee on Immunization Practices (ACIP) meetings.
 CDPH meets regularly with vaccine experts as well as leaders of the California chapters of the American Academy of Pediatrics (AAP) and the California Academy of Family Physicians (CAFP).

 Vaccine Information Statements (VIS) access.
-CDPH ensures that California health care providers have access to VISs in 18 difference languages.
+CDPH ensures that California health care providers have access to VISs in 18 different languages.

 Contraindications to Vaccines Chart (CDC)